Seri people: History

 In the pre-Hispanic period, the territory of the Seri was located between the mountains, the Encinas desert, and the Gulf of California.
 The territory extended from the Altar desert in the north to the Yaqui river in the South and from Horcasitas in the east to the nearby islands of Tiburón, San Esteban, Patos, and Alcatraz in the west.
 As a nomadic people, the Seri travelled across an area that corresponds to fourteen current municipalities of Sonora.
 It was believed in this period that the Seri people were organized into six bands, divided into their own clans based on their paternal lineage.
-On a daily basis, there was leader figure within the clan.
-Those who were named as a leader were only done so under extraordinary circumstances like during war or difficult hunting, and fishing seasons.
+On a daily basis, there was no leader figure within the clan.
+Leaders were named only under extraordinary circumstances, such as during war or difficult hunting, and fishing seasons.
 Only the most capable person was appointed to fulfil this position as leader.

-The persecution of the Seri people by the Mexican and Spanish military began in the mid 18th century.
-Military expeditions led by the Mexican military were led against the Seri and continued to decimate their population and territory until the early 1900's.
-The Seri people were the antithesis of what the Spanish conquistadors were looking for.
+The persecution of the Seri people by the Spanish and Mexican military began in the mid-18th century.
+Expeditions by the Mexican military were led against the Seri and continued to decimate their population and territory until the early 1900s.
+The Seri people were the antithesis of what the Spanish conquistadors sought.
 Their territory was not very useful, they did not have accumulated wealth, they did not produce enough to make the conquest profitable, and they were not suited as laborers to cultivate and serve as they were not familiar with that lifestyle.
-Because of this, the Seri people preserved their autonomy and culture for much longer than other indigenous peoples.
-During the colonial period, the Jesuits, who tried to evangelize them and teach them agricultural practices, were the most steady contact the Seri had with outsiders.
-None of their efforts were successful and the Seri always returned to their desert lifestyles which is why they were always considered an unlawful group, mainly by white people.
-The Spanish, then later the Mexicans, tried to effectively kill off all of the Seri which lead to the near total annihilation of the group.
+Because of this, the Seri people preserved their autonomy and culture for much longer than other Indigenous peoples.
+During the colonial period, the Jesuits, who tried to evangelize them and teach them agricultural practices, were the most sustained contact the Seri had with outsiders.
+Their letters provide the earliest and most comprehensive descriptions of the people.
+None of their efforts, however, were successful, and the Seri always returned to their desert lifestyles which is why they were always considered an unlawful group.
+The Spanish, then later the Mexicans, tried to effectively kill off all of the Seri which led to the nearly total annihilation of the group.
 However, the Seri people were never formally conquered or evangelized during that time.
 Little by little they were confined to a part of their territory and decimated in number.